tc39/proposal-async-context/README.md

 # Possible Solution

-`AsyncLocal`s are meant to help with the problems of tracking asynchronous logical contexts.
+AsyncLocals are meant to help with the problems of tracking asynchronous logical contexts.
 They are designed as a value store for context propagation across multiple logically-connected async operations.